 Quickstart Guide

-Warp is an Agentic Development Environment, built to help developers ship faster with agents.
+Warp is the terminal for AI development, built to help developers ship faster with agents.

 Key Features: